madhusalini4150/School-Management-System/README.md

 # 🏫 School Management System

-A web-based School Management System developed using Python and Django as part of my internship project.
+A web-based **School Management System** developed using **Python and Django** as part of my internship project.

-About the Project
+## About the Project

-This project was developed during my internship to gain practical experience in Python, Django, web development, database integration, and Git/GitHub.
+This project was developed during my internship to gain practical experience in **Python, Django, web development, database integration, and Git/GitHub**.

-The project was implemented by following the guidance and explanations provided during the internship and using the demonstrated/reference implementation as a learning guide.
+The project was implemented by following the **guidance and explanations provided during the internship** and using the demonstrated/reference implementation as a learning guide.
 Through this project, I gained hands-on experience in understanding and working with a complete Django web application.

 ---
 ## screenshots